elyukai/tsondb/CONTRIBUTING.md

 ```

 to push the change log commit as well as its associated tag.
 The tag will cause GitHub Actions to build and publish a new release to npm.

+This is the only time that you should commit directly on the `main` branch.